mlcommons/peoples-speech/model-training/tutorial.md

 ## 4. Download the data

 A few subsets of the People's Speech dataset are available at Huggingface, characterized by the type of license (CC-BY-4.0 or CC-BY-SA) and quality of the data (there are both a clean  and dirty subset, with higher quality labels in the former than in the latter).
 We'll be using the clean subset, CC-BY-4.0 licensed subset in this tutorial.
 If you want to use a different subset, visit the dataset's [homepage](https://mlcommons.org/en/peoples-speech/), browse for the right download links there, and replace them in the `wget` commands below.

-To download the data, start by logging into your new VM:

-    gcloud compute ssh peoples-speech-training

 You'll need to download the manifest (which contains the text transcriptions) and the audio separately.
 First the manifest: